Automattic/jetpack/readme.txt

 **Improved compatibility**

+* AMP: improve display of the Map block on AMP views.
 * General: As WordPress 5.3 is now available, Jetpack now requires WordPress 5.2.
 * Shortcodes: ensure Vimeo videos can be displayed properly when using the AMP plugin.